DjikstraCS/CTF-Write-Ups/README.md

 ### Install:
 1. Put the script in the root of the Obsidian file structure you want to make GitHub compatible.
-	- It will convert all files in the current directory plus all subdirectories.
+	- It will convert all files in the current directory, plus all subdirectories.
 2. Obsidian \[\[Wikilinks]] needs to be turned off.
 	- Obsidian Settings -> Files and links -> Use \[\[Wikilinks]] -> `OFF`
-3. In order to view and execute directly from Obsidian, 'Detect all file extensions' needs to be turned on.
+3. In order to view and execute directly from Obsidian 'Detect all file extensions' needs to be turned on.
 	- Obsidian Settings -> Files and links -> Detect all file extensions -> `ON`
 4. 'Default location for new attachments' needs to be 'in sub folder under current folder'.
 	- Obsidian Settings -> Files and links -> Default location for new attachments -> In sub folder under current folder -> Subfolder name -> `attachments`.